apollographql/spotify-showcase/README.md

 This app implements a GraphQL API on top of [Spotify's REST API](https://developer.spotify.com/documentation/web-api/).
 The GraphQL server aims to mirror the REST API as much as possible, including the field names and returned values.
-While tempting to patch the REST API in areas that make it difficult to consume (such as a separate endpoint to check if a track is in the user's library), this presented a perfect opportunity to showcase how a developer can use Apollo Client's capabilities to make the app.
+While its tempting to patch the REST API in areas that make it difficult to consume (such as a separate endpoint to check if a track is in the user's library), this presented a good opportunity to showcase how a developer can use Apollo Client's capabilities to effectively build an app with these kinds of shortcomings.

 There are, however, a few cases where the GraphQL API differs from the REST API.

-- This Spotify GraphQL API returns full object types in some areas where spotify returns "simplified" object types in some of the endpoints.
+- This Spotify GraphQL API returns full object types in some areas where spotify returns "simplified" object types.
 For example, fetching a track via the `/tracks/:trackId` endpoint gives you the full track data, but fetching tracks through the `/albums/:albumId` endpoint gives you a simplified track type.
-In these cases, the GraphQL API consolidates the type into a single `Track` type since GraphQL provides a nice way to express relationships between object types.
+In these cases, the GraphQL API consolidates these distinct types into a the full object type (i.e. `Track`.)

 - Paginated fields use a Relay-style [connection type](https://relay.dev/graphql/connections.htm#sec-Connection-Types).
-  This allows the GraphQL API to avoid the need to repeat field names and express edge-specific data in a natural way.
+  This allows the GraphQL API to express edge-specific data and pagination information in a natural way.

 - Endpoints that accept a `market` parameter are omitted in the equivalent GraphQL field.
 This is because, according to the documentation: